FrancescoAlosa/francescoalosa.github.io/_pages/workingpapers.md

 <div id="optimal-tax" style="display: none; text-align: justify; line-height: 1.2" ><small>
 People with different attitudes to risk have different views on the extent to which society should invest in certain (risky) projects.
 This paper presents a theory of optimal provision of a (risky) public good when individuals have heterogeneous preferences for risk.
 The public good has an insurance purpose as it allows individuals to shift risk from private to public consumption.
 On the one hand, private provision of the public good is inefficient because people do not internalise the insurance gains of the other agents.
-On the other, public provision might fail to achieve the (ex-ante) first best outcome if agents cannot be targeted and compensated when the policy does not reflect their specific risk preferences.
-With an application on capital income and endowment taxation, this paper shows it is possible to improve welfare by   exploiting the different choices of the agents with different risk preferences.
+On the other, public provision might fail to achieve the (ex-ante) first best outcome if agents cannot be targeted and compensated when the optimal policy does not reflect their specific risk preferences.
+When the government has full information, this paper argues that distorting intertemporal decisions by taxing safe capital income, on top of nonlinear labour earnings taxation, might be welfare-improving as it allows to increase insurance by changing individual savings behaviour while reducing labour-supply distortions.
 </small><br><br/></div>

 [Public Good]:{{ site.baseurl }}{% link assets/Public_Good_Provision_with_Heterogeneous_Risk_Preferences_ALOSA.pdf %}